gravitational/teleport/docs/2.3/user-manual.md

 to `web.remote:80` via this SSH tunnel.

 It is often convenient to establish port forwarding, execute a local command which uses such connection and disconnect.
-Yon can do this via `--local` flag.
+You can do this via `--local` flag.

 Example: